-The University had invested in a proprietary CMS implementation to unify its web presence.
+The university had invested in a proprietary CMS implementation to unify its web presence.
 However, two years later, the system had failed.
-The University implemented Magnolia for over more than 300 websites, allowing it to achieve a unified digital presence through a system that proved to be scalable, easy to use, and easy to maintain.
+The university implemented Magnolia for over 300 websites, allowing it to achieve a unified digital presence through a system that proved to be scalable, easy to use, and easy to maintain.
 What’s more: Magnolia helped Texas State University reduce its annual CMS costs.

 We were initially attracted by Magnolia's rich out-of-the-box functionality and the ease with which it could be customized, but were also pleasantly surprised by its performance, which allowed us to use fewer server boxes and still have a more responsive system.

 A failed CMS implementation over two years previously had left everybody – the management, web team and the users – frustrated.
-The University was running about 250 websites which were built, hosted and managed individually by departments and other entities within the University.
+The university was running about 250 websites which were built, hosted and managed individually by departments and other entities within the university.
 Each site looked and worked differently.
 Coordinating all the webmasters was nearly impossible.
 Updating the content of all websites - one at a time - was inefficient and time-consuming.
 Access to support was decentralized, which resulted in additional cost.
-They had managed to get only a dozen of the 250 unique sites into the CMS system, and still had stale content and unhappy users.
+The university had managed to get only a dozen of the 250 unique sites into the CMS system, and still had stale content and unhappy users.

 Texas State University needed to replace its failed system.
 The alternative should scale out to all websites of the university’s departments and organizations.
-It needed an efficient, easy-to-use content management system that could help them reuse content across the various sites.
-With about 300 content authors, the university aimed to integrate the CMS with their LDAP directory server as the central authentication hub.
+It needed an efficient, easy-to-use content management system that could help them re-use content across the various sites.
+With about 300 content authors, the university aimed to integrate the CMS with its LDAP directory server as the central authentication hub.

 The university wanted to unify the branding, functionality and look-and-feel of its different websites.
 This would help visitors to instantly recognize the multiple sites as parts of Texas State University.